Live & Online International Conference 25 & 26 March 2025. (Workshops 24 & 27)

 We are contacting a broad range of water utilities, including many new ones who haven’t previously spoken on European metering events.
 Remarkably, over half of our research calls have been with these new utilities.
 This expansion is key to making the event more dynamic and relevant, fostering greater international participation from water utilities and solution providers that can help.

-Notably, public acceptance in these regions is already strong—communities recognise the value of smart water technologies and are eager to adopt them.
+Notably, public acceptance in many regions around the world is already strong—communities recognise the value of smart water technologies and are eager to adopt them.
 This raises an important question: What lessons can countries in the early stages of systemic droughts learn from these pioneering examples?

 New Technology Evolution